 The good news is that there’s plenty you can do to get your mind and body back on track – and getting back in balance is easier than you think.
 Start the process by taking steps to stick within the weekly alcohol unit guidelines of not regularly drinking more than 14 units a week for both men and women.

 Staying within the guidelines not only lowers the risk of contracting alcohol-related illness or disease in the future, alcohol can affect your sleep patterns so cutting back can also improve your quality of sleep and help your mental health so you feel more positive and productive.

 If you need some guidance, we’re here to help with a range of tips and advice and tracking your drinking has never been easier than with our free Drinkaware: Track and Calculate Units app or personal alcohol tool, MyDrinkaware.

-If you’ve got into a habit of regularly drinking more than the unit guidelines, it’s worth applying a bit of psychology too.
-See what triggers your desire to drink too much and try to change your response.
+If you’ve got into a habit of regularly drinking more than the unit guidelines, see what triggers your desire to drink too much and try to change your response.

 For instance, if you tend to go to the fridge to get an alcoholic drink soon after getting home from work – replace that drink with another chilled drink such as a smoothie.

-Alcohol is not a cure for stress; it can make you feel worse.
-Talk to your partner or a friend about how you’re feeling rather than reaching for the bottle.
+Alcohol is not a cure for stress - it can make you feel worse.
+Talk to your partner or a friend about how you’re feeling rather than reaching for a drink.

 If your tolerance rises, and you drink more and more to get the same effect you once got from one glass of wine, then you could be heading into dangerous ground.